noyqdave/accounting-ledger-service/docs/use-case-specifications.md

   5. System returns HTTP 400 Bad Request with message about JSON syntax error
 - **Postcondition**: No transaction is created

-### Exception Flows
-- **System Unavailable**: If the application server is down, the request will fail with connection error

 ---

 ## UC-002: Retrieve All Transactions